pacokleitz/invulnerable/README.md

 - Track remediation progress against defined SLAs

 **Smart Status Management:**
-- **Automatic reversion**: CVEs manually marked as "fixed" are automatically reverted to "active" if they reappear in subsequent scans
+- **Automatic reversion**: CVEs manually marked as "fixed" are automatically reverted to "active" if they reappear in subsequent scans (statuses like "in_progress", "ignored", and "accepted" are preserved across scans)
 - **Audit trail**: All status changes (manual and automatic) are logged with user attribution
 - **System attribution**: Automatic fixes and reversions are marked with "system" as the changed_by user